orthros/flocker-api-examples/README.md

 A repository demonstrating how to use the Flocker REST API using various languages.

-Each example expects there to be a running Flocker cluster with TLS authentciation setup.
+Each example expects there to be a running Flocker cluster with TLS authentication setup.

 ## installation